 - You must only park in the designated car parks.
 Parking on verges or tracks is not permitted.

 - Coaches and larger minibuses should park in the larger car parks only.
 Coaches can park in Broadstone car park for the Forest Centre.

-- There are public toilets and a wheelchair-accessible toilet (no hoist) at the Forest Centre.
+- There are toilets and a Changing Places facility at the Forest Centre.
 These are open when the Forest Centre/Visitor Centre are open.
 Click here for more information about our Changing Places facility.

 - The Visitor Centre/ Forest Office is on Colemans Hatch Road near Wych Cross.
 See Contact Us page for more details.

 - Ashdown Forest is open every day for people to visit and enjoy.
 The Visitor Centre is open at throughout the year depending on volunteer availability: 11am-5pm (or dusk if earlier) at weekends and Bank Holidays, 10am-4pm during the week.